 Editor add to the text as follows:

 There might be one or more CBAPs in a beacon interval.
-An awake window is present within the first CBAP of a beacon interval if the CBAP has the Destination AID field equal to the broadcast AID and the Awake Window field in the Awake Window element (8.4.2.136 (Awake Window element)) transmitted by the AP or PCP has a value that is nonzero.
+An awake window is present within the first CBAP of a beacon interval that has the Destination AID field equal to the broadcast AID or in a CBAP that is scheduled through the CBAP Only field set to one in the DMG Parameters field (8.4.1.46 (DMG Parameters field)) if the Awake Window field in the Awake Window element (8.4.2.136 (Awake Window element)) transmitted by the AP or PCP has a value that is nonzero.
+A non-PCP and non-AP STA delivers the Awake Window element to a PCP and to an AP as defined in 10.2.6.2.3 (Power management mode operation of a non-AP and non-PCP STA with a wakeup schedule).
+A PCP and an AP delivers the Awake Window element to the non-PCP and a non-AP STA as defined in 10.2.6.2.4 (Power management mode operation of a non-AP and non-PCP STA with or withouta wakeup schedule).

 P1586L48